pbinkley/microcopying_1940/index.markdown

 administer.</p>

 <p>One of the things I remember very well, when my
-beloved and honored predecessor, Dr. Jameson came nearer to  <span style="page" id="page141">[p.141]</span> getting mad than I ever saw him, was when I asked him if he had thought of having a guide to the guides on materials in the Spanish archives and he said, "No, sir, somebody else can tackle that!"
+beloved and honored predecessor, Dr. Jameson came nearer to  <span class="page" id="page141">[p.141]</span> getting mad than I ever saw him, was when I asked him if he had thought of having a guide to the guides on materials in the Spanish archives and he said, "No, sir, somebody else can tackle that!"
 And that is something that is decidedly